Marketplace Facilitator State Guidance

 (updated 7/14/2020)

-10/1/2018Yes, presuming the marketplace facilitator exceeds the small seller exception, and there is no agreement between the parties that the marketplace seller registered to collect MN sales tax collects the sales tax.More than $100,000 in retail sales or 200 retail transactionsNoAllowNo
+10/1/2018Yes, presuming the marketplace facilitator exceeds the small seller exception, and the marketplace facilitator and their MN registered marketplace seller have not entered into an agreement for the seller to collect the sales tax.More than $100,000 in retail sales or 200 retail transactionsNoAllowNo

 Nebraska